topo-gps/ios-manual/en/waypoints/waypoints_create_map.rst

    *A route was planned from the current location to a newly created point on the map.*

 The planned route and the waypoint are not saved automatically.
 To save the planned route press on the route line to open the route planner.
 Then press 'Save' on the top right to save the planned route.
-After the route is saved it will appear in the routes screen.
+After the route is saved it will appear in the saved routes screen.